catarinaacsilva/kdd/README.md

 # Knowledge Discovery in Dataset

+A set of tasks as an introduction to data mining.

 - **Task 1:** Exploratory Data Analysis
 - **Task 2:** Rank the numerical features using ANOVA; PCA and KPCA
 - **Task 3:** Linear Discriminant Functios and KNN